yassataiseer/Discordchatbot/README.md

 # Discordchatbot
-Chatbot that notifies you when someone leaves or enters a server via gmail.
+Discordbot that notifies you when someone leaves or enters a server via gmail.
 All gmail and passwords are fake